synvinkel/mtf-sat-doc/README.md

 # MTF Satellite data API

-This documentation describes how to use the satellite data REST API designed for MTF.
+This documentation describes how to use the satellite data API designed for MTF.

 TODO: describe the data source